lefherz/songs/scared.md

 I would just return to books, pretending I'm not one to feel.

 I guess I'm just too scared to be a rebel.
-I only see the stuff that I could lose, and never what they have already taken.
+I only see the things that I could lose, and never what they have already taken.
 I'm fearing for the frontliners of Hong Kong,
 those left in Exarcheia, and everyone who ditches their hijab